gd-programming/gd.docs/docs/resources/server/level.md

 - The getGJLevels endpoint returns the keys `46` and `47` however they aren't actually correct

-- key `45` caps at the 16-bit Integer Limit so any level with more objects won't be accurate
+- key `45` caps at the 16-bit integer limit so any level with more objects won't be accurate

 - Surprisingly, key `42` is classified as an `Integer` rather than a `Bool`